Leaves of Absence

 Yes.
 If you want your child or new spouse covered by your policy when you return from leave, you must notify our office in writing within thirty days of the child's birth of date of marriage.

-If I continue my benefits while on leave, should I notify my Benefits office of the birth of a child?
-If so, when should I notify the benefit office?
+If I continue my benefits while on leave, should I notify the HR Service Center of the birth of a child?
+If so, when should I notify the HR Service Center?

-If you continue your benefits while on a leave, you must notify the benefit office within thirty days of the date of birth.
-If the newborn is not added within thirty days coverage is not available until the next open enrollment period, or if coverage is HAP or BCBS the newborn can be added the first of the month following 90 day waiting period.
+If you continue your benefits while on a leave, you must notify the HR Service Center within thirty days of the date of birth.
+If the newborn is not added within thirty days, coverage is not available until the next open enrollment period, or if coverage is HAP or BCBS the newborn can be added the first of the month following 90 day waiting period.